 Maine offers fishing in fresh and saltwater for trout and striped bassMaine residents under 16 years old and non-residents under 12 years old may fish in Maine without a license.
-People above those ages are required to obtain a fishing license before fishing in inland waters or transporting fish taken from inland waters.
+Older people must obtain a license before fishing in inland waters or transporting fish from inland waters.
 A saltwater recreational fishing registration of $1 is required.
-See for exemptions and details .

-Residents and nonresidents may obtain licenses from license agents throughout the state at sporting goods stores, many convenience stores, at town clerk offices, or online from the state Department of Inland Fisheries and Wildlife .
+Residents and nonresidents may obtain licenses from license agents throughout the state at sporting goods stores, many convenience stores, at town clerk offices, or online from the state Department of Inland Fisheries and Wildlife.
 Nonresidents may also purchase a license by mail from the Department of Inland Fisheries and Wildlife.
+207-287-8000.

 Kennebunk and Mousam Rivers

 off Weld-to-Byron Road Weld, ME Phone: